davidhay25/actnow/input/pagecontent/api-input.md

 The server will locate an existing resource based on the identifier or create a new one if none exist as described above.
 The server will then update the references between resources to use that id internally,

 Here's an example of resources and resource references in a sample bundle.
-Note the presence of the 'fullUrl' element in the bundle which must be present.
+Note the presence of the 'fullUrl' element in the bundle which must be present (it matches the id).

 ```
 {